yuhanwang14/yuhanwang14.github.io/_pages/about.md

 <div id="homepage" class="tab-content active">
   <h2>About Me</h2>

-  <p>I am a Master of Science student in Data Science at Harvard University and a recent graduate with a Bachelor of Arts in Mathematics and Computer Science from New York University.
+  <p>I am a Master of Science student in Data Science at Harvard University (September 2025 - December 2026) and a recent graduate with a Bachelor of Arts in Mathematics and Computer Science from New York University (September 2022 - May 2025).
 My research interests focus on artificial intelligence, computer vision, and medical image analysis.
-Currently, I work as a research assistant at the AI4CE Lab at NYU Tandon and the Radiology Research Department at NYU Langone Health, where I contribute to projects in 3D reconstruction, assembly, and medical imaging analysis.</p>
+Currently, I work as a Deep Learning Researcher at Harvard & MIT AI and Robotics Lab, NYU Tandon AI4CE Lab, and NYU Langone Health Radiology Research Department, where I contribute to projects in 3D reconstruction, assembly, and medical imaging analysis.</p>

   <h2>🔥 News</h2>

   <ul>
     <li><em>2025.06</em>: 🎉🏝️ <strong>GARF accepted to ICCV 2025</strong>!
 See you in Hawaii! 🌺</li>
+    <li><em>2025.06</em>: 📝 <strong>PAGE-4D submitted to ICLR 2026</strong> (Under Review)</li>
     <li><em>2025.02</em>: 🎉🎉 Accepted to Harvard University's Master of Science program in Data Science!</li>
   </ul>